People

 Holly Fletcher

-Holly profile photoHolly Fletcher is a Postdoctoral Research Associate on the project ‘Sleeping well in the Early Modern World’.
+Holly profile photoHolly Fletcher was a Postdoctoral Research Associate on the project ‘Sleeping well in the Early Modern World’.
 Her research focuses on the history of the body and its interactions with the material world in the early modern period.
 Prior to joining the project, Holly taught early modern history at the University of Sussex.
 She completed her PhD at the University of Cambridge in 2020 with a thesis examining the cultural significance of body size and shape in early modern Germany.

 Holly's Publications